dhborus/Midcentury/Acknowledgments.md

-Collaborations are not always easy to pull off.
-But the three of us have found our collective work together on this project to be among the most rewarding experiences of our academic careers.
+Scholarly collaborations are not always easy to pull off.
+For the three of us, our collective work on this project has been among the most rewarding experiences of our academic careers.
+Working together has allowed us new discoveries that have filled gaps in our knowledge and forced us to re-examine long-held views --